• Products

 Your timeline cannot exceed 5,000 issues

-Your project timeline can’t show more than 5,000 issues total, and the number of parent issues is capped at 500.
+Your project timeline can’t show more than 5,000 issues in total, and the number of parent issues is capped at 500.
 The timeline won’t load if your project exceeds these limits.

 Modify your board JQL to reduce the number of issues that show on your timeline.